 Now it's time to hear from you:

 How do you improve pitching command?
-Are there any tips on command that I missed?
+Are there any tips that I missed?

 Or maybe you have an idea of how I can make this article even better.

 Either way, leave a comment below and let me know.